norouzi/ckmeans/README.md

 Cartesian k-means
 =======

-An implementation of \"*Cartesian k-means, M. Norouzi, D. J. Fleet, CVPR 2013*\".
+An implementation of *Cartesian k-means, M. Norouzi, D. J. Fleet, CVPR 2013*.

 After downloading the datasets, and compiling the mex files, **RUN.m** will take you through training and testing of qunatization algorithms,